Agriculture Employment

 The Business Employment Dynamics (BED) data are a product of a federal-state cooperative program known as Quarterly Census of Employment & Wages (QCEW).

-For additional information about Business Employment Dynamics click here.
+For additional information about BED click here.

 Census

-Population data is released by the Census Bureau’s Population Estimates Program.
+Population data is released by the U.S. Census Bureau’s Population Estimates Program.
 Total population estimates for states, counties and incorporated places are released annually.

 Data series for births, deaths and domestic and international migration are used to update the decennial 2010 census base counts.
 These estimates are used in federal funding allocations, as denominators for vital statistics rates and per capita time series, as survey controls and for monitoring recount demographic changes.

-With the July 1 estimate, the Census Bureau reviews the estimates for each year back to the last census.
+With the July 1 estimate, the U.S. Census Bureau reviews the estimates for each year back to the last census.
 Previously published estimates are superseded.
 The state data are released at the end of the calendar year.
 The county and subcounty population data are updated in late spring or early summer.

 Civilian Labor Force

-A count of noninstitutionalized persons 16 and older, excluding members of armed forces, who live in a specific geographic area and are classified as employed, unemployed and seeking employment or involved in a labor dispute.
+A count of noninstitutionalized people 16 and older, excluding members of armed forces, who live in a specific geographic area and are classified as employed, unemployed and seeking employment or involved in a labor dispute.

 Consumer Price Index (CPI)